North Korea frees US detainees

 Mr Trump announced the release of the men in a tweet on Wednesday.

-"They seem to be in good health," he wrote, adding that a date and location had been set for talks after a "good meeting with Kim Jong Un".
+"They seem to be in good health," he wrote, adding that a date and location had been set for talks after Mr Pompeo held a "good meeting" with Kim Jong-un.

+Reporters travelling with Mr Pompeo said their meeting lasted about 90 minutes.

-Mr Trump added that he will personally greet them when they arrive at Andrews Air Force Base at 02:00 EDT (06:00GMT) on Thursday.
+In his tweet, Mr Trump added that he would personally greet the detainees when they arrive at Andrews Air Force Base at 02:00 EDT (06:00GMT) on Thursday.

-In a later statement, White House spokeswoman Sarah Sanders said that Mr Trump "appreciates" the move and "views this as a positive gesture of goodwill".
+In later remarks, Mr Trump said that the location for the talks would be announced "within three days".

+He added that they will not take place in the demilitarised border zone between North and South Korea known as the DMZ.

 Who are the freed Americans?